 Uses of the Gracilis Flap

-The Gracilis flap surgery is used for many purposes in reanimation surgery including rebuilding breast in cancer survivors.
-The Gracilis Free flap method, does have drawbacks for recovery of the donor site in length of time, however the results often outweigh these drawbacks.
+The gracilis free flap surgery is used for many purposes in reanimation surgery including rebuilding breast in cancer survivors.
+The gracilis free flap method, does have drawbacks for recovery of the donor site in length of time, however the results often outweigh these drawbacks.